Last Updated on by Jeremy

 Entry #4 – Wanderlusters

-"Since leaving the UK a little over two years ago we've had many 'first times' but as the first destination on our trip and one that was filled with some many adventures, we're going to have to submit this entry of Ben about to sail down a 1km long zip line over the Costa Rican Jungle.
+“Since leaving the UK a little over two years ago we've had many ‘first times' but as the first destination on our trip and one that was filled with some many adventures, we're going to have to submit this entry of Ben about to sail down a 1km long zip line in the Monteverde Cloud Forest.

 The image evokes a lot of memories for us both.
 We were newbie nomads with no clue of just how epic our forthcoming adventures would be.
 Ben was nervously anticipating the thrill of his first time on a zip line and I was behind the camera freaking out because I knew I was next!”